Servo Drive Basics and Applications

 - Milling machines

 In the material handling industry, more and more warehouses are turning to automation to help improve workflow and efficiency.
-Some automation systems include a goods-to-people (GTP) picking systems in which autonomous robots help move products from shelves to workers.
+Some automation systems include a goods-to-people (GTP) picking system in which autonomous robots help move products from shelves to workers.

 Antenna Positioning Systems